chi-n-nguyen/any-mcp/README.md

 ## Key Features

+- **Natural Language Interface**: Talk to any MCP using plain English - no API knowledge needed
 - **Universal Adapter**: One interface for all MCPs regardless of underlying implementation
 - **Auto-Discovery**: Automatically detect and catalog available tools from any MCP
-- **Multi-Source Installation**: Install MCPs from Docker, local files, or registry
+- **Multi-Source Installation**: Install MCPs from Docker, local files, or registry modules
+- **Polished CLI**: Modern command-line interface with subcommands for all operations
 - **Web API**: RESTful interface for remote MCP management and tool calling
-- **Robust Error Handling**: Comprehensive error handling with retries and circuit breakers
-- **Health Monitoring**: Real-time health checks and status monitoring
+- **Claude Integration**: Optional LLM-powered chat mode for advanced natural language processing
 - **Production Ready**: Includes configuration management, logging, and cleanup

 ## Architecture